Ewan-Brady/Experimental-3D-Human-Motion-Pipeline/README.md

 # Installation and Dependencies
 ## Libraries to install
 These are the versions of the libraries that worked for me, if you attempt to install them with other versions the program might work but your milage will vary.
-I advise installing these in the listed order as follows, since that is what worked for me:
+I advise installing these in the listed order as follows with these exact versions, since that is what worked for me:
 * cuda-version==11.8 (may need to install this cuda version on your computer as well not just this library, not completely sure, think its on my computer).
 * torch==2.0.0 (from https://download.pytorch.org/whl/cu118)
 * torchvision==0.15.1 (from https://download.pytorch.org/whl/cu118)